Tuesday, October 4, 2022

 2. sign in a second time, and then

-3. click again to get this formidable warning box.
+3. click again to get the above formidable warning box.

 Then you'd have to check the checkbox before clicking the "delete" link.